 Rural and Tribal Assistance Pilot Program (RTA)

 - The U.S. Department of Transportation has recently opened up applications for the Rural and Tribal Assistance Pilot Program, which seeks to award grants on a first-come, first-served basis to eligible applicants seeking to fund transportation infrastructure projects.
 The funding is intended to build organizational capacity to evaluate and develop local infrastructure projects and support planning and evaluative efforts in rural communities.
-Applicants who wish to receive this funding should submit their applications through
+The application portal will open on Septermber 8, 2025, with applications due by October 8, 2025 1t 11:59 p.m.
+EST. Applicants should submit their applications through

 View Grant Award Summary